 A high proportion of our ecological staff are licensed to handle bats and use endoscopes to investigate potential roosts.
 Some hold enhanced licences allowing them to use of acoustic lures and capture bats in mist nets and harp traps.
 These latter methods are increasingly required by local authorities when determining impacts of development on species of bats, such as Bechstein’s bat, which cannot be determined by their call characteristics.
+One member of staff is also a Registered Consultant with Natural England, which permits them to use the Low Impact Bat Class Licence at registered sites.
 A few staff are also accredited to climb trees to inspect potential roost sites.

 Our in-house team is complemented by regionally-based specialist sub-consultants, with whom we have long-standing relationships.
 This capacity and capability allows us to undertake bat survey work anywhere in the UK and Ireland to a high technical standard and enables us to deploy large teams of skilled field workers in a cost-effective manner.

 Our bat survey and data analysis capability includes:

 - Remote survey using static bat data loggers (such as SM2 and Anabat detectors);

 - Assessment of the potential of building features to support bats

 - Inspection of internal roof spaces and other voids for roosting bats

 - Activity surveys (dawn and dusk surveys) to record bats emerging from or returning to roosts